SaintAngeLs/secure_form_laravel_app/README.md

 > **Key Components**
 > - **Topic**: `form-entries`
 > - **Consumer Group**: defaults to `"default-consumer-group"` (configurable in `MessageBroker` constructor)

+###  Asynchronous Form Submission Processing:

+ - The **FormSubmissionsProcessor** subscribes to the form-submissions topic and processes incoming messages.
+ - Messages are decoded and stored in the database.
+ - Message Processing Command:

+ - The consumer logic is encapsulated in a Laravel Artisan command `app:start-form-submissions-processor`.
+ - This command is executed by the `form_submissions_processor` container.

 ### The Background Consumer Job